 The development of the ISER was led by the Dean of Research, Planning, and Institutional Effectiveness who also serves as the Accreditation Liaison Officer.
 The College also has a faculty Accreditation co-chair.
 The College began writing the ISER during Spring 2017 by having a kick off meeting and selecting co-chairs and faculty co-chairs.
 The writing teams listed above wrote the narratives and collected evidence during the 2017-18 academic year.
 The College also received an accreditation training by ACCJC Vice President/Liaison Dr. Steven Reynolds during Spring 2018.
 The drafts were completed at the end of Spring 2018 and sent off to an external editor to edit the document for flow.
 The College presented the report and solicited feedback from the campus throughout Fall 2018 with the main meetings at Planning and Budget.
-The College also received feedback from the Academic Senate as well as the Associated Student Body.
 The College also presented the drafts to the Governing Board in August, September, October, and November of 2018.
 The report was approved by the Governing Board on November 21, 2018.